25G-NBOMe: Legal status

+Canada

+25G-NBOMe is a controlled substance in Canada under phenethylamine blanket-ban language.

 Sweden

 The Riksdag added 25G-NBOMe to Narcotic Drugs Punishments Act under swedish schedule I ("substances, plant materials and fungi which normally do not have medical use") as of January 16, 2015, published by Medical Products Agency (MPA) in regulation LVFS 2014:11 listed as 25G-NBOMe, and 2-(2,5-dimetoxi-3,4-dimetylfenyl)-N-(2-metoxibensyl)etanamin.